 Dr. Cornell is a member of the American Association of Naturopathic Physicians and the California Naturopathic Doctors Association.
 She also speaks Portuguese and French.

-Dr. Hope is a faculty supervisor at Bastyr University Clinic and assistant professor and academic lead faculty member at Bastyr University California with special interest in Mind-Body medicine, stress reduction using biofeedback, craniosacral therapy, hydrotherapy, authentic movement, and botanical medicine.
+Dr. Hope is a faculty supervisor at Bastyr University Clinic and assistant professor and academic lead faculty member at Bastyr University California.
+She has a special interest in the areas of Mind-Body medicine, stress reduction using biofeedback, craniosacral therapy, hydrotherapy, authentic movement, and botanical medicine.